rshw8487/WunderMobility_MobileAppTest/README.md

 # System Requirements:

- # Appium                                    Latest version of appium
+ [Appium]                                   Latest version of appium

- # Selenium WebDriver jar                    Import all the dependencies through Maven for selenium
+ [Selenium WebDriver jar]                   Import all the dependencies through Maven for selenium

- # Android studio                            Latest version of Android studio 3.2
+ [Android studio]                            Latest version of Android studio 3.2

- # UI automator                              Tool used to capture the webelements from mobile devices.
+ [UI automator]                              Tool used to capture the webelements from mobile devices.

-                                                    1.Once Android SDK installed, navigate to link c:\users\<username>\AppData\Local\Android\sdk\tools
+                                                    1.Once Android SDK installed, navigate to link:

+                                                        c:\users\<username>\AppData\Local\Android\sdk\tools

-                                                    2.You'll notice a batch file with name
+                                                    2.Notice a batch file with name:

                                                          uiautomatorviewer.bat

                                                     3.Enable "developer" options on your device
                                                     4.Connect android device to PC via USB cable 5.select app from applications.

- # Eclipse                                 Download Eclipse to create automation scripts.
+ [Eclipse]                                 Download Eclipse to create automation scripts.

- # Vysor                                    Vysor can use as an emulator on a physical device.
+ [Vysor]                                   Vysor can use as an emulator on a physical device.

- # testNG                                   TestNG framework to provide more annotations and reporting purpose.
+ [testNG]                                  TestNG framework to provide more annotations and reporting purpose.